Panasonic's profit likely a prelude to fresh shake-up

 “Our impression is that Panasonic’s strategy of covering declining AV product sales with white goods is working,” Yuji Fujimori, an analyst at Barclays Capital, said in a report previewing the quarterly results.

-Three analysts surveyed by Thomson Reuters estimated Panasonic will likely report on Tuesday that operating profit ballooned sevenfold to 40 billion yen ($511.25 million) in the three months ended June 30 from a year earlier.
+Three analysts surveyed by Thomson Reuters estimated Panasonic will likely report on Tuesday that operating profit ballooned sevenfold to 40 billion yen in the three months ended on June 30 from a year earlier.

+The consumer electronics company made an operating gain of 30 billion yen in the quarter, the Nikkei business daily said on Monday, without saying where it obtained the information.

-The company also likely scraped an 8.4 billion-yen net income following a 772 billion-yen loss in the 12 months to March 31, they said.
+The company also likely eked out 8.4 billion yen in net income following a 772 billion-yen loss in the 12 months to March 31, they said.
+The Nikkei said quarterly net profit would be slightly above 10 billion yen.

 The sprawling electronics giant, which cut its workforce by 36,000 people last year, is not out of peril, say investors.
 Amid a weak global economy and the ongoing sunset of a TV business squeezed by intense competition, Panasonic has to do more to revive its fortunes.

 Tsuga agrees that action is needed for Panasonic to make it to its centenary.
-In the past four years, the company’s combined losses have mounted to more than $15 billion while its market value has slumped more than 80 percent to under $16 billion.
+In the past four years, the company’s combined losses have mounted to more than $15 billion while its market value has slumped more than 80 percent to less than $16 billion.

 At the start of the business year on April 1, Panasonic earmarked 41 billion yen for fresh restructuring this term.
-Tsuga, in his first sit-down with the foreign press on July 12 as the company’s president, said that bill may rise, which in turn would erode profits.
+Tsuga, in his first sit-down with the foreign press as the company’s president on July 12, said that bill may rise, which in turn would erode profits.

 Even after last year’s job losses, Tsuga inherited a company that remains Japan’s largest corporate employer with 330,000 workers.